cukespace/cukespace/README.md

 ## Creating Features

-All you have to do is to replace Arquillian runner by ```ArquillianCucumber```, create the test deployment, and write your steps in your test class:
+All you have to do is to replace Arquillian runner by ```CukeSpace```, create the test deployment, and write your steps in your test class:

 ```java